PumpFetch/PumpFetch/README.md

 ### WebSocket Listener
 - **File:** `websocket_listener.py`
 - **Functionality:**
-  Establishes a persistent WebSocket connection to an external data source, subscribes to token updates (such as creation, buy, or sell events), and stores the incoming data into a database.
-This module serves as the real-time data ingestion engine for pumpfetch.
+  Establishes a persistent WebSocket connection to an external data source, subscribes to token updates (such as creation, buy, or sell events), and writes the data into a database for subsequent analysis by other modules.

 ---

 ### Dev Sold
 - **File:** `dev_sold.py`
 - **Functionality:**
   Analyzes the database to detect transactions where the coin’s creator (developer) is selling tokens.
-It records these “Dev Sold” events in a separate table to help identify insider selling.
+It records these “Dev Sold” events in a separate table to help identify potential insider selling.

 ---